JANUARY 20TH, 2022

 Reference-based rates can be set by examining the local market and looking at established Medicare pricing for various services.
 These rates might fall somewhere between 120% and 300% of Medicare rates for a given service in your area.

-This strategy helps employers, consumers, and providers contain skyrocketing medical costs while making information about healthcare rates more transparent for everyone involved.
+Reference-based pricing can help employers, consumers, and providers contain skyrocketing medical costs while making information about healthcare rates more transparent for everyone involved.
 Many employers opt to contract with third-party administrators to handle the small details because the implementation and maintenance of a reference-based pricing plan can be complex and time-consuming.

 These plans are quite effective at containing costs for employers and members alike, helping everyone from the good people at your local clinic to Sandra in accounting breathe a little bit easier.
 The expectations for pricing are clear and set ahead of time, so there aren’t nearly as many surprises.